 How to Start, Grow, Measure & Monetize a Blog

-This is your first and only warning that this how to will be both EPIC in length and in detail.
-Over the course of the past 12 months I have been able to start, grow, measure, and monetize this very blog.
-A post like this would had saved me a lot of time and frustration.
+This is your first and only warning that this how-to will be both EPIC in length and in detail.
+Over the course of the past 12 months, I have been able to start, grow, measure, and monetize this very blog.
+A post like this would have saved me a lot of time and frustration.
 So today I am going to detail the entire process of creating a blog to ultimately flipping on the monetization switch.
 I am going to write the post that I wish I had when I launched Gen Y Finance Guy.

 Scalability is the ability of a system, network, or process to handle a growing amount of work in a capable manner or its ability to be enlarged to accommodate that growth.
 Wikipedia

-Don’t you hate those how to posts that never really delve into the nitty gritty details?
+Don’t you hate those how-to posts that never really delve into the nitty-gritty details?
 Or what about those guides that only give you one piece of the puzzle?
 My promise to you is to be as detailed, specific, and as thorough as possible.
 The reality is that there are actually a lot of moving pieces when it comes to creating a successful blog.
-Thankfully advancements in technology have made the process manageable for normal folks like you and I.
+Thankfully advancements in technology have made the process manageable for normal folks like you and me.

 There are likely four types of people reading this guide:

 1. People who want to start a blog but don’t know where to start.

 2. People who figured out how to start a blog but need help with growing, measuring, and monetizing.

 3. Seasoned bloggers who want to optimize their earning potential online (specifically with passive income through ads and affiliate marketing).